Icenium/icenium-cli/docs/man_pages/project/configuration/prop-add.md

 Enables more options for the selected project property, if the property accepts multiple values.
 <% if(isConsole) { %>
 <% if(isMobileWebsite) { %>
-WARNING: This command and its related commands are not applicable to mobile website projects.
+WARNING: This command and its extended commands are not applicable to mobile website projects.
 To view the complete help for this command, run `$ appbuilder help prop add`
 <% } %>
 <% if(isCordova) { %>
 WARNING: Do not modify the `CorePlugins` property with this command.
 Instead, use the `$ appbuilder plugin <Command>`